emaj9/hs-chess/README.md

 3. Enjoy your game!

 ### How to play
-2 players play this game together using the machine.
+2 players play this game together using one machine.
 This chess game uses [algebraic chess notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
 Each player takes a turn entering a move.
 If presented with an invalid input or move, the game will ask the player to enter a correct move in chess notation.

 ### Missing features
-- No castling
+- No casteling
 - No taking en passant
 - No promotion